 The full scope of your authority is set forth within the Health Care Power of Attorney document, but in general, authority includes:

-In some instances, you may need to consult with the patient's financial decision maker (Agent under the patient's Durable Power of Attorney and/or Trustee of my Living Trust) regarding financial feasibility of health care, long-term care, or end-of-life care.
+In some instances, you may need to consult with the patient's financial decision-maker (Agent under the patient's Durable Power of Attorney and/or Trustee of my Living Trust) regarding the financial feasibility of health care, long-term care, or end-of-life care.

 Responsibilities

-By serving as Health Care Agent, you have accepted a fiduciary duty to act in accordance with the patient's wishes and best interests to the best of your ability.
-At times, you may need to communicate and coordinate with the patient's Agent under a Durable Power of Attorney or if the patient has a Trust, the patient's Trustee.
-To reduce the risk of likelihood of family discord with family members that may not agree with your decisions you should:
+By serving as a Health Care Agent, you have accepted a fiduciary duty to act in accordance with the patient's wishes and best interests to the best of your ability.
+At times, you may need to communicate and coordinate with the patient's Agent under a Durable Power of Attorney or, if the patient has a Trust, the patient's Trustee.
+To reduce the risk likelihood of family discord with family members who may not agree with your decisions, you should:

-• Write down the names of all persons consulted with in making a decision such as health care providers, attorney, or similar.
+- Write down the names of all persons consulted in making a decision, such as health care providers, attorneys, or similar.

 Potential Questions for Health Care Providers